difference between inorganic and organic compounds

 Organic compounds are highly versatile and play vital roles in numerous fields, such as food production, medicine, and fuel production.
 Organic molecules are commonly used in the development of drugs and medicines, flavorings and fragrances, plastics, and textiles.

-See also difference between recursion and iteration
+See also difference between liberals and democrats

 Conclusion